MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/defining-app-project-objective.md

 # Defining the app project goals

-Having a project plan ensures you have the right resources (time, people, and funds) and follow a consistent approach to ensure a good level of quality for the apps you make.
+Having a project plan ensures that you have the right resources (time, people, and funds) and follow a consistent approach to ensure a good level of quality for the apps you make.